- Instructions for Form 1099-G - Main Contents

-To ease statement furnishing requirements, Copies 1, B, 2, and C have been made fillable online in a pdf format available at IRS.gov/Form1099G.
+To ease statement furnishing requirements, Copies 1, B, 2, and C are fillable online in a PDF format available at IRS.gov/Form1099G.
 You can complete these copies online for furnishing statements to recipients and for retaining in your own files.

 Certain amounts that are not reportable on Form 1099-G, such as compensation for services, prizes, and certain incentives, may be reportable on Form 1099-MISC, Miscellaneous Income.
 See the Instructions for Form 1099-MISC for more information.

 If you are required to file Form 1099-G, you must furnish the same information to the recipient.
 Furnish a copy of Form 1099-G or an acceptable substitute statement to each recipient, except as explained later under Box 2.
 State or Local Income Tax Refunds, Credits, or Offsets.
 Also, see part M in the 2020 General Instructions for Certain Information Returns.